samuraiseoul/periodic_table/README.md

 Installation
 ----
-Very simple, simply do the following from the project root:
+Very simple, do the following from the project root:
 ```bash
 cd assets/scripts
 npm i